-I was out with the Managing Partner of an international law firm the other night.
+I recently met the Managing Partner of an international law firm.

 He explained he often avoids talking about his profession at social events.